pycom/pycom-documentation/content/firmwareapi/pycom/network/eth.md

 ---
 *NOTE* :
-Ethernet support is only available in special Gpy or WiPy firmware builds where this feature has been enabled.
+Ethernet support is only available in the Pygate firmware build.

+---

+*NOTE2* :
+The PyEthernet board is connected via SPI bus 3 and GPIO's 17-19 and 21-23.
+So this bus and pins cannot be used concurrently with ethernet.
+This also means that on a LoPy4 with Pygate firmware, the LoRa module of the LoPy4 is disabled, since it is also connected via SPI 3.
+Of course you can still use the LoRa gateway functionality since this uses the LoRa modules on the the Pygate board itself.

 ---